opendnssec/odslab/opendnssec-lab.md

         <NotifyCommand>/usr/sbin/rndc reload %zone</NotifyCommand>

-4. Restart the Signer Engine.
+4. Restart the Signer Engine:

         sudo ods-signer stop
         sudo ods-signer start

 5. Verify that the zone is signed on the resolver machine.
-Notice that the AD-flag is not set.
+Notice that the AD-flag is not set:

-        > dig +dnssec www.groupX.odslab.se
+        dig +dnssec www.groupX.odslab.se

-6. Verify that DNSSEC records are correctly served for this zone.
+6. Verify that DNSSEC records are correctly served for this zone:

-        > dig @127.0.0.1 groupX.odslab.se SOA +dnssec
+        dig @127.0.0.1 groupX.odslab.se SOA +dnssec